 Leaders reinforce norms during meetings, one-to-ones, and check-ins.

-Many organisations start strong but struggle to maintain momentum.
-Behaviour change fades when reinforcement stops.
+Many organizations start strong but struggle to maintain momentum.
+Behavior change fades when reinforcement stops.

 1. Repetition